milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Cloud Key Management Service: Cloud Key Management Service is a cloud-hosted key management service that lets you manage cryptographic keys for your cloud services the same way you do on premises.
 You can generate, use, rotate, and destroy AES256, RSA 2048, RSA 3072, RSA 4096, EC P256, and EC P384 cryptographic keys.

 Key Access Justifications (KAJ): KAJ provides a justification for every request sent through Cloud EKM for an encryption key that permits data to change state from at-rest to in-use.

+Model Armor: Model Armor is a fully-managed service that provides runtime protection to generative AI applications from various security and safety risks by screening LLM prompts and responses.
+It provides protection against multiple threats including prompt rejection and jailbreak, malicious URL, sensitive data leakage, and offensive content.

 Risk Manager: Risk Manager allows customers to scan their cloud environments and generate reports around their compliance with industry-standard security best practices, including CIS benchmarks.
 Customers then have the ability to share these reports with insurance providers and brokers.